-Carrie Underwood Receives Queen Treatment From Husband Mike Fisher During Second Pregnancy
+Carrie Underwood Receives Queen Treatment From Husband Mike Fisher During Second Pregnancy, Per ‘Us Weekly’

-Pregnant Carrie Underwood is reportedly being treated like a Queen by husband Mike Fisher after the couple confirmed earlier this month that they’re expecting their second child together.
+Pregnant Carrie Underwood is reportedly being treated like a queen by husband Mike Fisher after the couple confirmed earlier this month that they’re expecting their second child together.
 According to a new report by Us Weekly, the former hockey player is doting on his pregnant wife and has been doing everything he can to make her second pregnancy as easy as he can on her.

 “Mike is being the most doting, amazing husband while Carrie pregnant,” a source revealed to the site this week, noting that the couple – who married in 2010 and are already parents to 3-year-old son Isaiah – are still making as much time for each other as they can with regular date nights.